Solarisbank/identhub-ios/README.md

 ## Example Usage

 First you need to create an identification session via the Solarisbank API.
 The session will contain a URL that can be passed to the IdentHub SDK to create a new session.

+Add `Privacy - Camera Usage Description` and `Privacy - Location When In Use Usage Description` entries to Info.plist file, make sure that user granted access to Camera and Location services.

 <details>
   <summary>Swift</summary>